ItsEthanH/stitch-starter/src/_kit/instructions/5-pages.md

 # Overview - pages/9-pages

 The 9-pages branch comes with a centralised data directory, an improved base.html and some predefined pages with front matter all set up.
-They also incorporate the eleventyNavigation plugin to make it easier to add new pages, which make it possible to instantly create a dropdown just by defining so in the frontmatter.
+They also incorporate the eleventyNavigation plugin to make it easier to add new pages.
 As long as the correct format in the front matter is followed, the base.html will adapt to that page, improving performance and SEO.
 All data in the \_data directory is accessible throughout the project, providing a central point of change across the website

 <!--  -->